-When it comes to university’s fees, Sweden is free for EU citizens, with a median 0€/semester for EU free mover students and 4800€/semester for non-EU free mover students.
+When it comes to university’s fees, Sweden is free for EU citizens, with a median 0€/semester for EU free mover students and has a median price tag of 4800€/semester for non-EU free mover students.

-Which Swedish cities are available for free movers?
+Which Swedish cities are available to free movers?

-Currently there are 10 cities that accept free movers in Sweden.
+Currently there are many cities that accept free movers in Sweden.
 Have you ever dreamt of studying in Stockholm or any other city in Sweden?
 Here you can find institutions divided by city: